makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

-* Aligning audio representations directly with a text-based language model ~> infuse the audio model’s latent space with the rich semantic and affective details typically provided by text representations, thereby eliminating the
+* Aligning audio representations directly with a text-based language model ~> infuse the audio model’s latent space with the rich semantic and affective details typically provided by text representations
-* not explicitly leverage the unique acoustic features of speech, it prioritizes
+* not explicitly leverage the unique acoustic features of speech
 * efficiency: avoiding redundant processing and
-* consistently semantically enriched representation—an advantage that is particularly critical for psychological and social scientific applications (Lukac, 2024; Chen+ 2024)
+* consistently semantically enriched representation
+  * particularly critical for psychological and social scientific applications (Lukac, 2024; Chen+ 2024)

 ## 4.0 Model Architecture: Fig 2

-* We begin with the Whisper encoder-decoder backbone (Radford+ 2022), which
+* Whisper encoder-decoder backbone (Radford+ 2022)
   * Whisper-384 version, whisper-tiny
   * does not run autoregressively.
   * we denote the pre-trained Whisper model as Whisper-384, where
   * the numeric suffix refers to the embedding dimensionality.
-* audio segments are previously transcribed with whisper-large-v2, making it
+* audio segments are previously transcribed with whisper-large-v2
-* SBERT and PsychEmb representations were encoded using these transcriptions.
-As
+* SBERT and PsychEmb representations were encoded using these transcriptions
 * Whisper (Student)
 * mean pooling layer to the last hidden state of Whisper’s decoder
 * then learnable dense layer, and the output serves as our embedding during alignment.
 This aggregated representation is
 * aligned to
   * the pooled representations from pre-trained SBERT for semantic alignment and
   * the PsychEmb’s dimensions for psychological alignment.